DSaunders/MyBlog/posts/2015-04-26-paging-in-restful-web-services.markdown

 ---
 date   2015-04-26 09:00:00
-meta-description: Why paging using the query string is my preference for RESTful API.
 ---

 When we're building a RESTful web service, the principles of REST tells us that a URL should represent a resource.